aguilart/SporeSizeFungalKingdom/README.md

 # SporeSizeFungalKingdom

-You only need one file to reproduce the figures 1, 2, S1, S2 and S3; the apriori contrasts of spore size and sma for spore shape reported in the google docs (as it is by the end of April 2020):
+Figures and data analysis used in the manuscript are summarized in :

 1. SummarySporeTraitAnalysis.RMD

 That RMD file already loads the three datasets used for those figures:

-a) output/Spore_Database_Fungi.csv: Spore size and shape data
+a) output/Spore_Database_Fungi.csv: Spore size and shape data assembled after extracting data from Mycobank Descriptions + other sources (More details on "AssemblingDataSources.R)

 b) output/FungalTaxanomy_col.csv: Fungal taxonomy as in the Catalogue of Life

-c) output/GuildData.csv: Fungal functional groups.
+c) output/GuildData.csv: Fungal functional groups, which inlcudes FungGuild + Lichens + Ectomycorrhiza + Insect pathogens + AMF + Plant pathogens.

 The three datasets are already uploaded to this repo.
 Further details on those datasets and the r packages used can be found in "MatchingSpore_FunctionData.R"
-7

 # Information about the algorithm for spore extraction